Kranthi Maniam FIScT CSci

 As Laboratory Manager James is part of the team who run the NLS and set the vision and strategy for the business.
 He is responsible for around 90 members of staff and the delivery of sample data to customer agreed targets and to ISO17025 quality standards.

-James is a Chartered Manager and Registered Scientist and a Director of Newton Abbot University Technical College.
-He will be helping the IST develop industrial links and promoting frameworks for professionalising science/technical staff working in that sector.
+James is a Chartered Manager and a Director of Newton Abbot University Technical College.
+He will be helping the IST develop industrial and government links and promoting frameworks for professionalising science/technical staff working in those sectors.